docker/docs/installation/plan-production-install.md

 ## Load balancing strategy

-UCP Docker UCP does not include a load-balancer.
-You can configure your own load-balancer to balance user requests across all controller nodes.
+Docker UCP does not include a load balancer.
+You can configure your own load balancer to balance user requests across all controller nodes.

 If you plan on using a load balancer, you need to decide whether you are going to add the nodes to the load balancer using their IP address, or their FQDN.
-Independently of what you choose, it should be consistent across the  nodes.
+Independently of what you choose, it should be consistent across nodes.

 After that, you should take note of all IPs or FQDNs before starting the installation.